patrickarma1/RunescapeBot_Python/README.md

 Download and install pycharm https://www.jetbrains.com/pycharm/ import the folowing packages pyautogui, time, randomint from the random package if you are unfamiliar with how to install modules in pycharm please check this out https://www.jetbrains.com/pycharm/guide/tips/install-and-import/

+for documents on pyautogui please check out https://pyautogui.readthedocs.io

+this document will explain what the functions are doing and the importance of the logic! please see main.py